ESTIMATED READ TIME: 10 MIN.

 *Source: http://www.davidhier.co.uk/Tutorials/concrete2.html

-Finally, it is important to optimize your images.
-The easiest and fastest way to optimize your textures is to visit www.imagecompressor.com or www.guetzli.it.
+Finally, it is essential to optimize your images.
+The easiest and fastest way to optimize textures is to visit www.imagecompressor.com or www.guetzli.it.
 Here you can upload any image and play with the quality.
 Remember, if your material is applied to a piece of your definition which is too small or barely seen, the quality of the image doesn’t need to be the best.
 We’re almost done here…

 Where Can I Get The URL Link That Contains The Image Map/Effect?

-All the URLs you use in ShapeDiver components have to be publicly accessible, otherwise our viewer won't be able to read the files
+All the URLs you use in ShapeDiver components have to be publicly accessible, otherwise our viewer won't be able to read the files.

-If you don't have your own servers where you can store your data and then grant public access, my best recommendation is to upload your images to https://imgur.com/upload and then get the link by right clicking the uploaded image and copying the image address.
+If you don't have your own servers where you can store your data and then grant public access, my best recommendation is to upload your images to https://imgur.com/upload and then get the link by right-clicking the uploaded image and copying the image address.

-Now that we have the links, we can add them to "ShapeDiverMaterial" and get cool effectslike this one:
+Now that we have the links, we can add them to "ShapeDiverMaterial" and get cool effects like this one:

 Live Final Texture Mapping Demo